 The process of device fingerprinting is usually performed by software to track whether a device is genuine or not.

-However, it can also be performed by apps and some websites which have the necessary software installed.
+However, it can also be performed by apps and some websites with the necessary software installed.

 Data included in device fingerprinting will usually include: